ruby-rice/rice/doc/packaging/rbs.rst

 ===================
 Ruby 3.0 added support for signature files, known as RBS files. `RBS <https://github.com/ruby/rbs>`_ is a language that describes the structure of a Ruby program including its type information.

 Rice of course knows a lot about your extension's types!
-Starting with Rice 4.7, this information is available to Ruby via the :ref:`introspection_api` when it is :ref:`enabled <introspection_enable>`.
+Starting with Rice 4.7, this information is available to Ruby via the :ref:`ruby_api` when it is :ref:`enabled <introspection_enable>`.

 Generating RBS Files
 --------------------